A round-up of 20 of the best DIY wall decor ideas plus tutorials and tips to pull off the look easily and get the designer look for less.

 Whew!
 That’s all I can come up with.
 I’m sure there’s more.

-But if that’s not a great starting point to fight some wall decorating woes, I don’t know what is. 😉
+But if that’s not a great starting point to fight some wall decorating woes in interior design, I don’t know what is. 😉

 Hope it helps anyway!
 Be gone, decorator’s block.